 Luckily, Doug and Cyndi found out the cemetery is actually on private property so the BLM had no further issues with them.

-As an interesting aside, Doug commented that many bees nowadays in the desert are of the Africanized variety.
+As an interesting aside, Doug is a former Hot Shot.
+Doug commented that many bees nowadays in the desert are of the Africanized variety.
 Bees are primarily attracted to your wrists, neck and ankles, so keep those body parts covered at all times.
 A bug net bonnet, long sleeves tucked into gloves and long trousers tucked into your boots are optimum even in hot weather.

 Doug gave us tips how to survive if we noticed bees were beginning to swarm.
 First off, don’t run and do NOT swat.
 Injuring a bee emits pheromones alerting the other bees of danger which will set them into attack mode.
 Bees can fly at 25 mph speeds for 1/4 of a mile.
 Trying to outrun them is futile.
 Do not panic.